coursier/get-cs/README.md

 # get-cs

-A library to fetch a [coursier](https://github.com/coursier/coursier) from Scala code
+A library to fetch a [coursier](https://github.com/coursier/coursier) launcher from Scala code

 This library fetches a native coursier launcher, depending on your OS (Linux / macOS / Windows) and architecture (x86-64 / ARM64), and falls back to any launcher